Chorlton-cum-Hardy: Economy

 Chorlton Precinct, built in the 1970s and rebranded as "The Square" in 2009, has been the subject of redevelopment plans.

 In 2010 Manchester City Council's South Manchester Regeneration Team issued an action plan for improvements to the "Chorlton District Centre" for the period 2010 to 2020.
 It proposes investment in the district aimed at creating "a strong, vibrant and successful centre that supports the local community and has the ability to exploit the economic potential of Metrolink".
 In 2023 plans were formulated to redevelop the site of the shopping centre, the office block Graeme House and the municipal car park at Nicolas Road.
-As of April 2025 a leaflet entitled "Our first conversation" has been issued to the public.
+From April 2025 redevelopment plans were publicised in the "One Chorlton" campaign.

 Government and public sector employers in Chorlton include the Department for Work and Pensions, Manchester Mental Health and Social Care, and Manchester Social Services.
 The district centre has a library, a health centre, three dentists and a bank.
+Four pubs, the Sedge Lynn, the Spread Eagle, the Royal Oak and the Lloyd and Platt's Hotel are sited in the centre of Chorlton; the Lloyd and Platt's Hotel has been designated a Grade II listed building since 3 April 2003.

 In 2014 insurance claim figures revealed that the M21 postcode, encompassing Chorlton-cum-Hardy, was the most burgled postcode in the UK with 45.2 claims per 1,000 people.